Support our Nonprofit Magazine!

 Remember, in each moment you have the power of choice regarding how you will act.

-5. If you slip, do the next right thing
+5. If you slip up, do “the next right thing”

 Remember, you need to take care of yourself.
 There is nothing weak or selfish about doing this.
 Your mental health and recovery are what’s most important.